-The UK is highly underestimated as a place around which to base some fun, vibrant and enriching travel experiences.
+The UK is highly underestimated as a place around which to base some fun, vibrant and enriching travel experiences and with travel abroad restricted due to covid it seems a good time to review some of the lovely resorts around the UK.
 Sometimes when you have things on your doorstep they are easily ignored and it pays to remember that many people from far flung places around the world see a holiday to the UK as a once in a lifetime holiday.
 So, where to go?

 One of England’s most important prehistoric sites, situated in Amesbury, Stonehenge is a remarkable monument to what could be achieved without machinery, simply with the will and belief to create a sacred monument as the armoury of the people involved in shifting these enormous stones.
 A visit during the Summer or Winter solstice will see you fraternising with druids and other devotees to the stones and their mystical aura and the visitor centre is well worth a look.
 You can choose to have an audio guide, which will enhance your experience.